mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

-* We released [Epics](/developerportal/collaborate/epics/), our brand new tool for Agile planning, for Public Beta usage.
+* We released [Epics](/developerportal/collaborate/epics/), our brand new tool for Agile planning, for Beta usage.
 Epics has many features.
 For example, you can:

     * Map your exact development process with fully customizable swimlanes
     * Use Scrum or Kanban – we support both!